Sameer68/shopping-list/README.md

 ```

 We can also add multiple items from an array using [`Array.prototype.forEach`][forEach].
+This is a method available on all arrays, it takes a callback function as an argument.
+Each item of the array is passed in turn as an argument into the callback function.

 ```Javascript
 const list = ['rice', 'pasta', 'tea', 'coffee'];